 A great feature is the SmartSwipe, which lets you use touch screens while wearing the gloves.

-The material is breathable and wicks away moisture, making them perfect to wear in a hot day.
+The material is breathable and wicks away moisture, making them perfect to wear on a hot day.

 4. Best (Cut-Resistant) for Metal Roofing: NoCry Protective Work Gloves

 NoCry is a popular brand known for manufacturing safety and work gear.
-In the online world, their multi-purpose cut resistant gloves made them really popular.
+In the online world, their multi-purpose cut-resistant gloves made them very popular.

-When you work with metal materials, your hands are at risk to get cuts from the sharp edges of the materials.
+When you work with metal materials, your hands are at risk of getting cuts from the sharp edges.
 These gloves protect you against cuts and prevent the metal sheets from slipping off your hands.

 They are awarded the highest level of cut protection available in the world: Level 5.
 In our opinion, this feature makes them the best gloves for sheet metal work.

-The dots you see on the palm are made of silicone and have the purpose to provide a good grip and traction when handling slippery metal materials.
+The dots you see on the palm are made of silicone and their purpose is to provide good grip and traction when handling slippery metal materials.